rockfireredmoon/getdown-maven-plugin/README.md

 ## Usage

-Add the following to your pom.xml.
-For now the SNAPSHOT plugin is hosted on Github itself (using the instructions found here https://engineering.groupon.com/2014/misc/maven-and-github-forking-a-github-repository-and-hosting-its-maven-artifacts/) :-
+This plugin is currently available as a SNAPSHOT only from the locatioin below  :-

 ```
 	<pluginRepositories>